Finding your views

 Community consultation is a process where Lincolnshire County Council asks members of the public for their views on a particular issue in order to inform decision making or improvements to services.

 The County Council uses a range of methods to consult.
 For example, residents may be invited to give their comments on a particular issue by letter or survey, or be invited to attend a discussion meeting or focus group.

-We are currently inviting people to join a Consultation Database – it is for people who want to be consulted about Lincolnshire County Council and its partners’ services.
+We also maintain a Consultation Database for people who want to be consulted about Lincolnshire County Council and its partners’ services.

 Benefits to residents include:

 - an opportunity to influence decisions and actions that affect your lives

 - an opportunity to express your views and concerns

 - an opportunity to suggest service improvements